exakat/php-dictionary/dictionary/escape-sequence.ini.rst

 Here are some examples of escape sequences.

-PHP, in strings:
+PHP, in double quoted strings:

 + \n (new line)
 + \t (horizontal tabulation)
-+ ""  (double quote, inside a double quoted-string)
++ "\""  (double quote, inside a double quoted-string)
-+ \  This is not an escape sequence : single quoted string do not recognize this
++ \'  This is not an escape sequence : single quoted string do not recognize this
 + \u{01f418} : a unicode codepoint, representing an elephpant
 + \200 : a character in octal notation
 + \x69 : a character in hexadecimal notation